envill/RCourse3Project/README.md

 ### CoodBook.md

-I provide in this repo a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called.
+I provide in this repo a code book that describes the variables, the data, and any transformations I performed to clean up the data.

 ### run_analysis.R